mattduffield/frontendcreator/docs/README.md

 ## Next steps

-Currently, **FrontEnd Creator** is in a *closed alpha*.
-The closed alpha is now full.
-We will open it up again when we move to beta.
+Currently, **FrontEnd Creator** is in a *closed beta*.
+Please send an email to [Support@frontendcreator.com](mailto:support@frontendcreator.com)

 Space is limited but you will have full access to the application.

-We are striving to make this a first class solution for building web applications.
+Our goal is to make this a first class solution for building web applications!

 [ www.frontendcreator.com ](http://www.frontendcreator.com)